NorThanapon/northanapon.github.io/contact.md

 ---
 ## Contact

-The easiest way to reach Nor is to send him an email:
+The best way to reach Nor is to send him an email: